CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 <</dd_do>>
 ~~~~

 This reports potential issues Stata has discovered in the data.
-In this data, neither are really concerns (We can run `compress`, but this isn't a
+In this data, neither are really concerns.
+(We can run `compress`, but this isn't a
 "problem" so much as a suggestion.
 We already saw above the concern about "embedded blanks.")
 More serious problems that it can detect include:

 - Constant columns (all entries being the same value, including all missing).